 Voting For Japan's Upper House Election Starts As Ruling Bloc Faces Uphill Battle

-The House of Councillors is made up of 248 members with six-year terms.
+The House of Councillors is made up of 248 members, with six-year terms.
 Elections are held every three years, with half the seats up for grabs each time.
-Voters are weighing in on a total of 125 seats in Sunday's poll, including one where a contest is needed to fill a vacancy, Xinhua news agency reported.
+Voters are weighing in on a total of 125 seats in today's poll, including one where a contest is needed to fill a vacancy.

-If the ruling coalition fails to hold onto an upper house majority this time, it will become extremely difficult for Ishiba to continue managing his administration, local media reported.
+If the ruling coalition fails to hold onto an upper house majority this time, it will become extremely difficult for Ishiba to continue managing his administration, it is reported.– NNN-NHK

 Legal Disclaimer: